HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 Therefore for many tasks, especially in the early stage of detector design, the fast simulation is used.
 It takes a less detailed description of the detector and does not simulate every particle step-by-step.
 Instead, it simulates the overall response of the (particular) detector in a parametric way.

-Generated particles are transported inside the detector and they (their 4-momentum and/or position) are smeared taking into account the resolutions and efficiency.
-Those smeared particles may be analysed and treated as reconstructed particles, even though no hits were produced and no reconstruction was performed.
+Generated particles are transported inside the detector and their 4-momentum and/or position are smeared taking into account the resolutions and efficiency.
+Those smeared particles may be analysed and treated as the reconstructed particles, even though no hits were produced and no reconstruction was performed.
 All the detector effects (both physics processes that may encounter and detector resolutions) come from the smearing process (or rather the resolutions that were used for smearing).

 The resolutions used in the smearing may come arbitrary from our knowledge of the detectors.
 In that case one applies a Gaussian smearing with a given standard deviation.
-That approach may be also used by the physicists to test how the detector resolution affect the results.
+That approach may be also used by the physicists to test how the detector resolution affects the results.
 That smearing is currently implemented in FCCSW.

-More complex approach involves construction of the tables with the detector resolutions (pseudorapidity/momentum/particle dependent).
+More complex approach involves the construction of the tables with the detector resolutions (pseudorapidity/momentum/particle dependent).
 They are calculated from a small (relatively) sample of full simulations of single-particle events.
 Single-particle events simplify the reconstruction process (they don't involve the pattern recognition etc.).
 Such resolutions are unique for tested detectors hence they may be used for smearing the particles with a better accuracy.
 Implementation of this approach is still in progress.

 Fast simulation in the calorimeters may involve using the so-called frozen showers.
 Taking into account the calorimeter material and the energy of the particle (e+,e-) one may describe the resulting electromagnetic shower with the equations, hence instead of a detailed simulation, hits in the calorimeter may be created instantly.
-Such an approach in Geant4 originates from [hep-ex/0001020](#gflash)
+Such an approach in Geant4 originates from [hep-ex/0001020][GFlash]

 Both full and fast simulation can be performed in FCCSW using Geant4.
-Since the same tools are used for both of them, each simulation may be an interplay of both with full simulation performed in some volumes and fast simulation in others.
+Since the same tools are used for both of them, each simulation may be an interplay of both with the full simulation performed in some volumes and fast simulation in others.

 ## 2. Example

-To run fast simulation:
+To run the fast simulation:

 ~~~{.sh}
 ./run gaudirun.py options/geant_fastsim.py